Robert’s Keynote Speaking Topics of Expertise:

 A verse from Led Zeppelin’s song Kashmir captures one aspect of my life: “I am a traveler of both time and space.”
 With all fifty United States, most of Europe, and six continents under my belt, what was next?
 The answer came from the adage, “Know thyself.”
 It was time to visit the land where that phrase originated.
 My first heroes of mythology and philosophy hailed from Greece, so here I come.

 This is the cradle of Western civilization, where great art, philosophy, science, medicine, history, drama, and architecture were born.
-The place where an unmatched outpouring of human creativity was produced.
+The Ancient Greeks produced an outpouring of human creativity never reached before.

 Would this be another solo adventure?
 I already enjoyed driving cross-country a few times.
 I even climbed alone up the 7,000 steps of China’s Tai Shan mountains—and found nobody who looked, spoke, read, or wrote like me.
 Tempting as it was to throw myself into a mysterious journey, this time I would not be alone.